balaji1974/kafka/README.md

 kafka-consumer-groups --bootstrap-server localhost:9092 --group my_topic_group --topic my_topic --reset-offsets --to-earliest --execute
 "to-earliest" which is to be beginning can be changed with other available options (check docmumentation)

+&nbsp;
+&nbsp;
+&nbsp;
+## Kafka Sample Programs

+### Simple Java Producer
+1. This simple java producer project has two programs one with topic and value and another with topic, key and value.
+The program is simple and self explainatory.